 Otherwise, they’re super easy to make.
 Scones are a great baking project for anyone who wants to start working more with dough, but is a little nervous.
 You’ll get experience cutting butter into flour, but you don’t have to be super precise when it comes to forming the scones.
 It’s OK if they’re not all exactly the same size!

 I think scones have a not-so-great reputation and I’m on a mission to change that!
-Scones aren’t just for grandmas!
+I promise they aren’t just for grandmas!
 Or for English tea times.
 They don’t have to be hard and dry.
 And they can be packed with candy!

 When I first posted these Easter scones, I got some good reviews on them, but man, this new improved version is so much better!
 When I look at my old photos vs these new ones, it’s clear how much more buttery and moist these ones are.
 With the perfect golden tops.